Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 Once the search successfully runs, and the data list object is populated with the results, it will extract the actual criteria that were used for the search from the `CriteriaObject`, and will store it in a separate property `AppliedCriteria`, which is a list of structures of type `FieldCriteriaSetting`.

-You can use it to display a summary of the actually applied criteria on the screen, and refresh it whenever it changes, since changing `AppliedCriteria` will fire a regular `INotifyPropertyChanged` event. `FieldCriteriaSetting` structure stores the field, operator and the value(s) separately, so that you could style them on the screen individually.
+You can use it to display a summary of the applied criteria on the screen, and refresh it whenever it changes, since changing `AppliedCriteria` will fire a regular `INotifyPropertyChanged` event. `FieldCriteriaSetting` structure stores the field, operator and the value(s) separately, so that you could style them on the screen individually.

 :::note
 Even though your `CriteriaObject` may have many properties, the `AppliedCriteria` will have only the criteria that have values, which creates a nice and short summary.
 You also don't want to generate that summary directly from the `CriteriaObject`, since it will be different when the user has changed the criteria without having applied them yet, which could be misleading.